A stratified homotopy hypothesis: Transversality sheaves

 from the restriction of the topologizing diagram to the classifying diagram.
-After Rezk's reformulation of the completeness condition for Segal spaces (see~\S10 of~\cite{rezk-n}), our {\bf univalence} condition gives that this natural transformation is an equivalence on \emph{transversality sheaves}.
+After Rezk's reformulation of the completeness condition for Segal spaces (see~\S10 of~\cite{rezk-n}), our {\bf univalence} condition gives that this natural transformation is an equivalence for $\fF$ a \emph{transversality sheaf}.

 \end{remark}